Redline (2007 film): Background

 Daniel Sadek, a third-grade dropout from Lebanon, migrated to the United States, where he worked at gas stations and car dealerships.
 After seeing many mortgage brokers buy cars from the Mercedes-Benz dealership he worked at, Sadek entered the real estate business and set up the subprime lending firm Quick Loan Funding in 2002.
 By 2007, Quick Loan Funding had approved US$4 billion in subprime mortgages, with Sadek's take-home earnings reaching US$5 million a month.
 He used his earnings to buy several homes in Southern California and Las Vegas, build his collection of expensive supercars and feed his insatiable appetite for gambling.

 During this time, Sadek was engaged to soap opera actress Nadia Bjorlin.
 Using his subprime lending firm as his source of funding, he produced the film Redline to show off his car collection and help Bjorlin break out of the soap opera scene.

 Enzo crash incident

 In March 2007, Eddie Griffin participated in a charity race at Irwindale Speedway to promote the film, using an Enzo owned by Sadek.
 During a practice run, Griffin lost control of the Enzo and crashed into a concrete barrier.
 He walked away unharmed, but the US$1.5 million supercar was badly damaged.
-Griffin went on to lash at reporters who claimed the crash was a publicity stunt.
+Griffin went on to lash out at reporters who claimed the crash was a publicity stunt.